samyak19098/IR2022_A1_62/README.md

 We first preprocess the given data, by preprocessing each file’s text and converting it to a list of tokens corresponding to each file.
 Using these tokens, a positional index is built which includes the building of both the index structure holding the documentIDs, term positions for all the terms and also, the frequency dictionary which contains the document frequency of each term.

 The phrase query input is firstly preprocessed every time using the same set of preprocessing operations used to preprocess the file text.
 The operations are also performed in the same order as they are for the file texts.
 The phrase query string is converted in query tokens and they are used for phrase query searching purposes.

+- **Note** : As we are removing the stop words from the text, then if our query is “good morning” and if suppose document with document ID 10 contains a sentence “Good is morning”.
+Then as ‘is’ is a stopword it will be removed and document ID 10 will be a valid answer for our query.

+#### Assumptions

+- If we enter a query with more than 5 tokens, our program returns with a message and no query is performed.
+- In the case where there is a token in the phrase which is not present in the index, the program returns with a message and returns result 0, [].
+(0 no. of docs and [] empty list of doc names).
+- Input phrase string should not be empty.

+---